rgildiaz/ITI/projects/grafana/README.md

 Loki is Grafana Labs' solution to log aggregation.
 As described in [Loki's documentation](https://grafana.com/docs/loki/latest/fundamentals/overview/), "Loki is a datastore optimized for efficiently holding log data.
 The efficient indexing of log data distinguishes Loki from other logging systems. **Unlike other logging systems, a Loki index is built from labels, leaving the original log message unindexed**."

-Loki also supports its own query language, [LogQL](https://grafana.com/docs/loki/latest/logql/).
+Loki also supports its own query language, [LogQL](https://grafana.com/docs/loki/latest/logql/), which is based on [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/).
+The Loki stack is described by the Grafana Labs team as ["Like Prometheus, but for Logs"](https://grafana.com/go/webinar/intro-to-loki-like-prometheus-but-for-logs).

 ### [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/)

 Promtail is an open source agent which ships local logs to a Loki instance.
 Since it is developed by Grafana Labs, it ships ready to use with Loki, and in conjunction, Grafana.
+In a production environment, a Promtail agent should be installed on each device that needs to be monitored.
+For this project, Promtail is installed on the same machine as Grafana and Loki since it will only be used to [migrate logs](#migration-tools) that already exist.

 ## Setup - Ubuntu Server